isomerpages/ogp-isomer-redirect/index.md

 notification: This is an Isomer system status page
 sections:
   - hero:
-      title: This site is unreachable at the moment
+      title: Sorry, that Isomer site is unreachable at the moment
-      subtitle: Try navigating to the page again or try these fixes below
+      subtitle: Please try navigating to the URL again or try these fixes below
-      background: /images/test_hero_04.png
+      background: /images/test_hero_05.png
       variant: floating
       size: md
       alignment: left